CtrlK

 Workflow Clarity

-There are no validation checkpoints or feedback loops for destructive operations like merging/splitting PDFs.
-The interactive processing section mentions confirming operations but doesn't integrate this into actual workflows.
-Steps are presented as isolated code snippets rather than sequenced workflows with error handling.
+While individual operations are clear, there are no validation checkpoints or feedback loops for destructive operations like merging/splitting.
+The interactive processing section mentions confirming operations but doesn't integrate validation steps into the actual workflows.
+For batch merge/split operations, there's no verify-before-proceeding pattern.

 Progressive Disclosure